-We have many years of experience working with residential and commercial construction.
+We have many years of experience working with residential and commercial construction in the Pacific Northwest.
 We understand the local conditions that will affect the association assets.
-To ensure that your association has as accurate a reserve budget as possible, the person selected to perform the study should be knowledgeable of residential construction, inspection knowledge , possess good budgeting skills, and have an understanding of the association’s operations.
+To ensure that your association has as accurate a reserve budget as possible, the person selected to perform the study should have local knowledge of residential construction, inspection knowledge , possess good budgeting skills, and have an understanding of the association’s operations.
 Our philosophy is to provide timely, accurate reserve studies while educating the client about the status of their property.
 Our goal is to have a long term relationship with the members of the association’s we serve.
 Once we have produced your report we will take the time to meet with your board and explain the results.

 About Our Reserve Analysts

 Rick Bunzel is a Licensed Home Inspector with 40 years of business experience.
 He is a Licensed Real Estate Inspector (#312) with the State Of Washington, Certified with National Environmental Health Association (#103127RT), former Washington WDO Licensed Structural Pest Inspector (#704231), Formerly a ASHI Certified Home Inspector.He has 40 years experience in the fire service and recently retired from the Mount Erie Fire Department.
 Rick has worked with numerous Condominium and Homeowner Associations to ensure that the common assets are kept in top condition.